 You have a sense that you are settling for this relationship because you don’t want to be alone.
-You know in your heart that this toxic person is not right for you, but you fear to be single, so you overlook his toxic personality until your well-being starts to breakdown.
+You know in your heart that this toxic person is not right for you, but you fear being single, so you overlook his toxic personality until your well-being starts to breakdown.

 Your toxic partner undermines your sense of worthiness.
 He tells you you would be so much prettier if you lost a few pounds.
 He never says he is proud of you.
 He denigrates your friends and family.
 He tries to separate you from them.
 He tells you only he knows how to love you, and nobody else will.
 You have lost your own identity to this toxic person.

 You are unhappy.
 Healthy relationships booster your happiness quotient.
 A relationship with a toxic person reduces your happiness.
 Not only do you feel unhappy when you are around your toxic partner, but this general unhappiness is seeping into other parts of your life.
 You rarely laugh anymore or feel silly and light.
 It’s like this toxic person is constantly there, a dark shadow cast over you.